Meet Cassie G.

 “She feels at a level I can’t even begin to imagine.
 She loves with every fiber of her being.”

-While her mom acknowledges that autism sometimes can be overwhelming, it makes the high points all the more precious.
-A case in point: When Cassie’s grandfather had cancer, “We were trying so hard to get her to say ‘Grandpa,’” Chrissy recalls.
+When Cassie’s grandfather had cancer, “We were trying so hard to get her to say ‘Grandpa,’” Chrissy recalls.
 “The speech therapists told us the ‘gr’ sound was difficult for someone with limited communication.
 Cassie surprised me one day and picked up a framed photo of him, waved and said, ‘Hi, Grandpa!’
 I learned then and there to never underestimate my girl.
 She will move her mountains, on her schedule, regardless of textbook ‘limits.’”

 Cassie’s approach to the world involves mapping out each day, sticking to routines and wearing headphones to screen out noise.
 These strategies help Cassie manage anxiety and sensory sensitivities, so that she can give her all to the things she loves, like dancing, making music on her keyboard and hanging out with her friends.

 “We have close friends who have raised their twin girls alongside us with Cassie,” Chrissy says, “and they love, understand, even protect her more than we do sometimes.
 It makes me truly believe that Cassie's influence in showing others a ‘different view’ is really changing the world – because little people like these twins are going to treat everyone with the same love and compassion they treat Cassie, regardless.”

 Chrissy also knows that for all of the planning and preparation, sometimes the noise and chaos of the world can overwhelm Cassie.
 But what if there were more understanding and acceptance of people with autism?